francescobraicovich/Missing_Knowledge_Links_WIkipedia/README.md

 - Computing pairwise Jaccard similarity.
 - Clustering the graph using DBSCAN.
 - Identifying missing link candidates based on similarity thresholds.
-- Building and training an XGBoost model.
+- Building and training an XGBoost model that is able to predict weather two nodes should be connected
-- Predicting missing links.
+- Predicting missing links:
+    - Missing links in the graph.
+    - Missing links in the same cluster as the starting page
+    - Missing links that include the starting page.
+    - Missing links between nodes that are in different clusters.

 ### 2. `build_graph.py`

 This script is responsible for constructing a graph where nodes represent Wikipedia pages and edges represent links between them.
 The graph is built using data from Wikipedia and applying various filtering and processing techniques to ensure the relevance and quality of the links.
 Given a certain depth and a starting page, the graph is built by including all wikipedia pages that are at distance equal to the depth from the starting page.
 After this first step, the graph is completed by adding all links between nodes that are already in the graph.
 This is the lengthiest part of the process given the elevated number of api requests.

 #### Dependencies
-The script uses the following libraries:
 - `networkx`: For creating and managing the graph.
 - `requests`: For making HTTP requests to fetch data.
 - `pandas` and `numpy`: For data manipulation and processing.